getsentry/sentry-docs/src/collections/_documentation/performance/discover/query-builder.md

 ## Global Selection Header

-Similar to the other parts of Sentry, you can specify which projects, environment and date range you want to zoom in on.
-For more on the global selection header, go to
+Specify which projects, environments and date range you want to zoom in on at the top of the page.
+This can also be found in other parts of Sentry as a top level filter.

 ## Search Conditions

-You can use conditions to filter events from results by fields or tags.

-**Available Fields**

-Events have a number of built-in fields as well as custom tags.

-**Standard fields**
+All events have built-in key fields or [custom tags](#custom-tags).
+Use the search bar to enter these keys and assign them values.
+This will filter down your list of events.
+Here are the built-in key fields.

 <table class="table">
 {%- for category in page.standard_fields -%}